 - For the filling, mix the hazelnut butter with your desired sweetener.

-- When the dough is firm, remove from the refrigerator and roll it out with a rolling pin to 1/4 inch thickness, forming a rectangle.
+- When the dough is firm, remove it from the refrigerator and roll it out with a rolling pin to 1/4 inch thickness, forming a rectangle.
 Use coconut flour when working with the dough so it doesn't stick to the table.

 - Then, extend a thin layer of praline over the rectangular surface and roll the dough like a newspaper to obtain a cylinder.
 Then connect the ends of the cylinder to create a big circle, like a donut.